noalorette/petprep/docs/outputs.rst

    have been applied.
    For example, :abbr:`INU (intensity non-uniformity)`-corrected versions
-   of the T1-weighted image (per subject), the brain mask, or :abbr:`BOLD (blood-oxygen level dependent)` images after head-motion correction, slice-timing correction and aligned into the same-subject's T1w space or in some standard space.
+   of the T1-weighted image (per subject), the brain mask, or dynamic PET series after motion correction (and optional partial volume correction) aligned into the same-subject's T1w space or in some standard space.

 3. **Confounds**: this is a special family of derivatives that can be utilized to inform subsequent denoising steps.